petbattle/ubiquitous-journey/README.md

 ![tekton-dir-structure.png](images/tekton-dir-structure.png)

-### Copy pre-defined artefacts
+### Copy pre-defined artifacts

-We wish to assemble pipeline artefacts.
+We wish to assemble pipeline artifacts.
 We can copy previous examples or source new ones from

 - [https://hub-preview.tekton.dev](https://hub-preview.tekton.dev)

 #### PVC

-We want to use [tekton workspaces](https://tekton.dev/docs/pipelines/workspaces/) to hold our build artefacts, so we first copy in Persistent Volume Claim definitions.
+We want to use [tekton workspaces](https://tekton.dev/docs/pipelines/workspaces/) to hold our build artifacts, so we first copy in Persistent Volume Claim definitions.
 We use RWX file systems to we can run parallel tasks using the same file system.

 Prerequisites:
 - AWS EFS storage class is configured on your cluster: